kish10/experiential_learning_club/resources/using-git.md

 0. Make sure you are in the correct git branch.

     Add or edit files that are inside the repository on your computer.

-(what are the naming convetions for the files ?)
+    (what are the naming conventions for the files ?)

 1. **Add** files to be tracked.
 On the terminal:
     - go inside the repository directory